yitzchak/common-lisp-jupyter/Readme.md

     jupyter console --kernel=maxima

-When you enter stuff to be evaluated, you omit the usual trailing semicolon or dollar sign:
+When you enter stuff to be evaluated, you must include the usual trailing semicolon or dollar sign:

 ```
-In [1]: 2*21
+In [1]: 2*21;
 Out[1]: 42

 In [2]: